jina-ai/dev-gpt/README.md

 - [ ] support gpt3.5-turbo
 - [ ] add video to README.md
 - [ ] bug: it can happen that the code generation is hanging forever - in this case aboard and redo the generation
+- [ ] new user has free credits but should be told to verify account

 Nice to have:
+- [ ] smooth rendering animation of  the responses
 - [ ] if the user runs gptdeploy without any arguments, show the help message
 - [ ] don't show this message:
 🔐 You are logged in to Jina AI as florian.hoenicke (username:auth0-unified-448f11965ce142b6).